nathan-pete/JavaTheNextStepEndAssignment/End_Assignment_4/Documentation/StartDocument.md

 | Enter the correct answer.                                                               | Verify that the earned points are updated correctly.                                    |

 ## Conclusion:
-his start document outlines the problem description, input and output specifications, calculations involved, class diagram, and a comprehensive test plan with specific test cases for the digital test application.
+This start document outlines the problem description, input and output specifications, calculations involved, class diagram, and a comprehensive test plan with specific test cases for the digital test application.
 The provided test cases cover various scenarios to ensure the correctness and reliability of the implemented code.